SveinT83/td-ocab/README.md

 ## 📌 1.
 Purpose
 **td-ocab** is a module in TaskHub designed to handle the reception, assessment, testing, technical cleaning, and potential repair of equipment received from insurance company partners like Ocab AS.
 The module ensures a structured and efficient process from registration to case closure.

+Each project (case) can contain multiple devices.
+Devices are individually assessed, but approval and invoicing are handled at the project level.

 ### **Key Features**
 - **Receiving and registering equipment** linked to a reference number (customer project number).
 - **Documenting damages** with images.